Smart Design Hacks for Front Door Into Kitchen Layouts

 1. Create a Defined Entryway Area

-• Add a Small Entry Table or Bench: A slim console table or a bench near the door creates an instant “landing zone” for keys, bags, and shoes while also offering a spot to sit when putting on footwear.
+• Add Entry Table or Bench: A small table or a bench by the door is a great idea on many levels: you get an instant “landing zone” for keys, bags, and shoes, and in addition, you have a seat available when putting on/taking off shoes.

 2. Add Visual Dividers

-• Install a Partial Wall, Open Shelving, or Glass Divider: These solutions provide structure without completely cutting off light or airflow.
-A partial wall can double as a backsplash, while open shelving lets you display decorative items or store everyday essentials.
+• Install a Partial Wall, Open Shelving, or Glass Divider: These are ways of giving a room some definition without totally eliminating natural light or air flow.
+A half wall can serve as a kitchen backsplash, and with open shelving, you can both show off pretty items and keep everyday items at hand.

 After (7)